-Participants gathered at Amigo Centre in Sturgis, Michigan, for the fall Weekend Learning Event.
-Worship sessions laid the foundation for our time together and took place four times throughout the weekend.
-Learning sessions, led by Isaac Villegas, focused on spiritual disciplines and character formation for ministry.
-Others led sessions on developing personal timelines, including significant points of spiritual and vocational growth; personality inventories; and exploring spiritual direction.
-Mentors participated in a mentoring workshop (co-led by Conference Minister Doug Luginbill); and mentors and mentees met together to develop and update their learning covenants, which help to guide mentees through the program.
+Journey students and mentors from the U.S. and Canada gathered at Amigo Centre in Sturgis, Michigan, for the fall Weekend Learning Event September 8-10.
+Worship sessions, led by Allan Rudy-Froese, AMBS Professor of Christian Proclamation, and Joanne Gallardo, Conference Minister for Indiana-Michigan Conference, laid the foundation for our time together and took place four times throughout the weekend.
+Learning sessions, led by Marilyn Rudy-Froese, Church Leadership Minister for Mennonite Church Eastern Canada, focused on spiritual disciplines and character formation for ministry.
+In other learning sessions students developed personal timelines, including significant points of spiritual and vocational growth; explored personality inventories; and learned about spiritual direction.
+Mentors participated in a mentoring workshop (co-led by Conference Minister Doug Luginbill); and mentors and mentees met together to develop and update their learning covenants (also led by Doug).

-Following the fall gathering, participants joined online missional leadership development classes developed by David B. Miller, Teaching Associate of the AMBS Church Leadership Center, and taught by Roland Kuhl, Journey Instructor.
-As part of these studies, students also carried out a wide variety of ministry assignments in their congregations and communities.
-Throughout the session they also met with their mentors, typically bi-weekly, to discuss their classes and their ministry experiences.
+Following the fall gathering, in mid-September, participants joined online missional leadership development classes.
+As part of these studies, they also carried out a wide variety of ministry assignments in their congregations and communities.
+Throughout the session, they also met with their mentors, typically bi-weekly, to discuss their classes and ministry experiences.
+In February, participants joined new online classes and continued to meet bi-weekly in mentor-mentee pairs.